Spot Bitcoin ETF: Buzz Builds On Potential SEC Approval

 In 2021, cryptocurrency traders scored a win when the SEC approved the ProShares Bitcoin Strategy ETF (BITO) – the first crypto ETF on the market that was not tied to stocks.
 The fund was so popular it accumulated more than $1 billion in assets under management by its second day.

-The SEC has so far rejected approving a spot bitcoin ETF, citing risks such as market manipulation and fraud.
+The SEC had previously rejected approving a spot bitcoin ETF, citing risks such as market manipulation and fraud.

-However, a spot bitcoin ETF could drive demand by investment advisers and wealth and private banking integrated products, as well as provide easier access to ETFs in direct broker accounts, Chhugani says.
+Spot bitcoin ETFs will drive demand by investment advisors and wealth and private banking integrated products, as well as provide easier access to ETFs in direct broker accounts, says Gautam Chhugani, senior analyst of Global Digital Assets at Bernstein.
 The analyst thinks total managed crypto assets will reach $500 billion to $600 billion over the next five years, up from the current $45 billion to $50 billion.

 Should I buy a bitcoin ETF?